joelalgee/charityml/README.md

 ## Credits

-This project was provided by [Udacity](https://www.udacity.com) as part of their [Intro to Machine Learning with Pytorch nanodegree](https://www.udacity.com/course/intro-to-machine-learning-nanodegree--nd229).
+This project, and parts of the code, were provided by [Udacity](https://www.udacity.com) as part of their [Intro to Machine Learning with Pytorch nanodegree](https://www.udacity.com/course/intro-to-machine-learning-nanodegree--nd229).
 Data were provided by [UCI Center for Machine Learning and Intelligent Systems](https://archive.ics.uci.edu/ml/datasets/Census+Income).